A Checkout Stability Use Case for High-Volume Magento Merchants

 |---|---|

-For merchants, this means checkout becomes less vulnerable to backend processing spikes.
+For merchants, this means checkout becomes less vulnerable when backend activity increases.

 Merchant Impact